mak-kirkland/reacanon-record/README.md

 ```

 ### Canon SDK Library
-You need the compiled Canon EDSDK shared object (`libEDSDK.so`).
-1. Download the Canon EDSDK (from Canon Developer Community or compatible sources).
+You need the compiled Canon EDSDK binaries for your operating system.
+These can be obtained from the Canon Developer Community or other compatible sources.

+**Windows:**

+1. Locate `EDSDK.dll` and `EdsImage.dll` (usually found in the `Dll` folder of the SDK).

+2. Place both files inside this script folder.

+**macOS:**

+1. Locate `EDSDK.framework`.

+2. Install it to `/Library/Frameworks/` OR place the `EDSDK.framework` folder inside this script folder.

+**Linux:**

+1. Locate `libEDSDK.so`.

 2. Place `libEDSDK.so` inside this script folder (or in `/usr/local/lib/`).

 ---